sean-m-miller/OpenWrt-LEDE-patches/README.md

 Ultimately, these bugs are just too messy to fix, and so would be deemed "just the way it is" in the distributions if they were known (and I fear these may NOT be known).
 However, they can be fatal bugs under certain conditions and should be patched if possible.

-Since these patches might break with every change made to the official OpenWrt repo, I will not be maintaining and updating these patches UNLESS I get some feedback from people actually using these.
+Since these patches might break with every change made to the official OpenWrt repo, I will not be maintaining and updating these patches UNLESS I get some feedback from people actually using them.